MeasnaLy/SwiftDI/README.md

 }
 ```
-<p>I want to make it more simple by just `@EnableConfiguration` and `#ConfigContext` without `var classes and protocols` but sadly I can not control the priority execution of macros.
-So I only let you configure manually like the above instruction. </p>
+<p>I want to make it simple by just `@EnableConfiguration` and `#ConfigContext` without `var classes and protocols` but sadly I can not control the priority execution of macros.
+So I only let you configure manually like the above instruction. let's see the next update of Swift Macros, I will keep trying to change it to auto-configure. </p>